JordanL2/ModularCalculator/README.md

 	* Option to switch between ; and new-lines for statement terminators
 	* Insert Date - easily add a date into the calculation
 	* Tabs
+	* Ctrl+S does save as when no filename

 * Stability:
 	* Restoring state should be able to cope with exceptions and reset the state if found